 Does this seem paradoxical to you with the previous rule?

-Rule #9: Learn to Layer
+Rule #9: Layer Up

 Knowing how to layer clothes will give you ultimate use out of everything in your closet, and it will help you create more interesting outfits.

-Layering lets you really play around with the clothes you have, so you should learn how to do it properly.
+Layering lets you play around with the clothes you have, so you should learn how to do it properly.

 Rule #10: Forget the Trends, Develop Your Style First